Learning Visual Representations via Language-Guided Sampling: Baselines

-\item \textbf{CLIP:~} We use the backbone with a linear projection layer to a feature dimension of 512.
+\item \textbf{CLIP:~} We use a linear projection layer to a feature dimension of 512 similar to the original paper.
 We use the smallest CLIP language encoder, similar to SLIP~\cite{mu2021slip}, with a feature dimension of 512 and a linear language projection layer.
-We use the loss implementation from SLIP~\cite{mu2021slip}, but adapt it to share the loss gradients similar to the SimCLR loss.
+We use the loss implementation from SLIP~\cite{mu2021slip} but adapt it to share the loss gradients similar to the SimCLR loss.
 We use global crop augmentation for CLIP since SLIP~\cite{mu2021slip} reported that it performs better than CLIP's original center crop preprocessing.

 \item \textbf{SLIP:~} We follow SLIP's implementation and combine the augmentations, projections, and losses from SimCLR and CLIP.
 We use the same language transformer as our CLIP implementation.
 We generate two augmented views with SimCLR augmentation for the SimCLR loss and one with global cropping for the CLIP loss.
 Those views are passed through their respective projections (3-layer MLP for SimCLR and linear projection for CLIP) and losses.
-For LGSLIP, we only use the global crop augmentation, resulting in only 2 augmented views.
+For LGSLIP, we only use the global crop augmentation, resulting in only two augmented views and forward passes through the encoder instead of 3 for SLIP.
 We apply the SimCLR loss between the language-sampled image pair and the CLIP loss between only one of the images and its caption.

-\item \textbf{SimSiam:~} We follow the original SimSiam implementation and use a 3-layer MLP as our projection head (2048, 2048, 2048, 2048) and a 2 layer MLP as our prediction head (2048, 512, 2048).
+\item \textbf{SimSiam:~} We follow the original SimSiam implementation and use a 3-layer MLP as our projection head (2048, 2048, 2048, 2048) and a 2-layer MLP as our prediction head (2048, 512, 2048).
 We use the loss formulation from the original paper.
 For LGSimSiam, we use the same formulation but use global crop instead of SimCLR augmentations.

-\item \textbf{SwAV. } We follow the original SwaV implementation and use a 2 layer MLP (2048, 2048, 128) as our projection head and a linear layer as our prototype head with an output dimension of 3000.
-The prototypes are frozen for the first epoch.
+\item \textbf{SwAV. } We follow the original SwaV implementation and use a 2-layer MLP (2048, 2048, 128) as our projection head and a linear layer as our prototype head with an output dimension of 3000.
+The prototypes are initially frozen to improve training dynamics as suggested by the SwAV repository.
 We use the distributed Sinkhorn clustering implementation from the official code release.